sluke817/group21_cs4050_assignment4/README.md

 # Run

-To run the application, please run the below command from the project root directory
+To run the application, run the below command from the project root directory
 ```bash
 python3 main.py --graph-file=input/graph
 ```

 # See More

-For more in depth documentation and notes, please visit the docs folder
+For more documentation and notes, please visit the docs folder